SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `externalIds`                | Used to identify a device with a unique information from the physical world                               | Yes    |

-Information about one physical device is stored within multiple managed objects.
-Cumulocity IoT stores all general device information as one managed object in its inventory.
-The following JSON structure represents a typical managed object of a device using in the inventory API (`GET {{url}}/inventory/managedObjects/{{deviceId}}`):
+Information about one physical device is stored within multiple managed objects each accessible thourgh one endpoint of the Cumulocity IoT API.
+All general device information must be stored in one managed object that can be accessed via the inventory endpoint.
+The following JSON structure represents a typical managed object of a device accessible thorugh the inventory API endpoints ( e.g. `GET {{url}}/inventory/managedObjects/{{deviceId}}`):

 ```json5
 "c8y_IsDevice": {},